joeatodd/HiDEM/README.md

 1.000000000000000000e+02	0.000000000000000000e+00	9.248503686919999609e+02	9.248503686919999609e+02	9.248503686919999609e+02	4.768270480512356758e+07
 ```

+See more information in section 'Geometry File'

 Note: To avoid spurious single particles appearing at the edge of the domain, interpolation of
 particle locations is not permitted where not all 4 supporting points have valid surface and bed
 values.
-To permit this, set `	    Strict Domain Interpolation = False`.
+To permit this, set `	    Strict Domain Interpolation = False` in inp.dat.

 ## Important Points ##